regirock365/front-gpt/README.md

 ## Webhook Endpoint

 `api/front-gpt` is the target webhook you would [point to in a Front rule](https://help.front.com/t/x129yt/how-to-enable-and-use-the-webhooks-integration).
-I've created a rule that gets triggered whenever a new comment is added with the body starting with "gpt-response".
-I then send it to the webhook, where the comment is parsed and a response is generated.
+I've created a rule that gets triggered whenever a new comment is added with the body starting with "gpt-".

+The endpoint responds to a few commands:

+### gpt-response

+"gpt-response" is the command to generate a draft response in a conversation.
 Any text after "gpt-response" is used as an instruction or consideration in generating the response.
 So, for example, I could write "gpt-response I'm no longer interested in attending the event, but I want to thank them for considering me".

+### gpt-snooze

+A natural language snooze, the "gpt-snooze" is for those times you would have had to manually snooze the conversation to a date/time not in Fronts default suggestions.
+Yuck.

+Now you can just type "gpt-snooze the first Monday of Feb next year".
+Which is Feb 6 2023, in case you were wondering.

+### gpt-hello

+"gpt-hello" is a command that introduces FrontGPT.

+### gpt-help

+As the name suggests, "gpt-help" is the help command.
+It lists all the available commands, with a brief description and example.
+Simples.

 ## Possible Issues